SSpzcee/Asunder-PHB/phb/md/Konoha Clans.md

 Requires: Byakugan active
 Combo Bonus: \+4d4 damage, \+2 Stun, \+2 Sealed Tenketsu, \+1 Immobilize

 Effects: This attack uses your NDB and inflicts Sealed Tenketsu 4, reduces Blocking’s effectiveness by 25%, ignores armor, bypasses half of an opponent’s DR, and deals Piercing wounds.
 This attack may not be converted with Jyuuken.
+The immobility fr4om this technique ends when the targets stun condition goes away.

 ### **Hakke Hyaku Nijuuhachi Shou \- Eight Trigrams One Hundred Twenty-Eight Palms**